GaragePolitburo/FormSI060719/README.md

 - `marketAcceptBid(uint256 tokenId, uint256 minPrice)`

 Enables a token owner to accept a bid, and transfer the token (identified by the ERC721 index `tokenId`) to the bidder in exchange for the ether bid.
 Only the token owner can call this function.
 The parameter `minPrice` must be smaller than or equal to `marketBidInfoByIndex(tokenId).value`.
-After calling this functin, the bid is NOT automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.
+After calling this function, the bid is NOT automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.

 - `marketBidInfoByIndex(uint256 tokenId)`